Global Information Lookup Global Information

 Due to the rapid Allied advance, the Flensburg government's nominal civil jurisdiction at its formation was essentially limited to those parts of Austria and the Sudetenland its forces still controlled as well as a narrow wedge of German territory running from the pre-1938 Austrian and Czechoslovak borders through Berlin to the Danish border.
 From 25 April 1945, these lands were cut in two by the American advance to join with Soviet forces at Torgau on the Elbe.

-Upon the capitulation of all German armed forces on 8 May, the administration headed by Dönitz and Krosigk ceased to meaningfully function as a national government.
+Upon the capitulation of all German forces on 8 May, the administration headed by Dönitz and Krosigk ceased to meaningfully function as a national government.
 For about two weeks after the surrender, it was for most practical purposes ignored by the Western Allies as well as neutral states and Japan.
 In the absence of direct military intervention within Flensburg itself, the ministry there continued to regularly meet and conduct what business it could.
 Finally, due to factors including pressure from the Soviet Union, on 23 May British troops arrested the entire cabinet as prisoners of war and thus effectively dissolved the last surviving legal remnants of the Nazi regime.
 This dissolution was formalised by the four Allied Powers on 5 June 1945, who at that time formed the Allied Control Council to co-ordinate the civil administration of Allied-occupied Germany.[2]

 Cite error: There are <ref group=lower-alpha> tags or {{efn}} templates on this page, but the references will not show without a {{reflist|group=lower-alpha}} template or {{notelist}} template (see the help page).